Home Renovation Novels to Revamp Your Reading

 As they work together to refurbish the town, they might just be able to fix what was broken between them six years ago.

-Reviewers say this story will rip your heart out and put it together again.
+Reviewers say this story will rip your heart out and put it back together again.
 T.I.
 Lowe’s novels are published by a Christian fiction publisher, but readers say that religion plays a less prevalent role in this book than in others by Lowe.

 Houses with Secrets: Home Renovation Mysteries